Hello there, forex friends!

 Some E.U. members at risk of downgrades

 Oh, Fitch is not done yet, forex friends.
-In yet another press release, Fitch turned its focus on the E.U., and while Fitch said that it did not and likely will not downgrade its credit rating on the E.U. or any of its member states in the short term, “Downgrades or Outlook revisions will become more likely in the medium term if the impact on other economies proves severe or political tail risks materialise.”
+In yet another press release, Fitch turned its focus on the E.U., and while Fitch said that it did not and likely will not downgrade its credit rating on the E.U. or any of its member states in the short term, “Downgrades or Outlook revisions will become more likely in the medium term if the impact on other economies proves severe or political tail risks materialize.”

 Fitch said that it’s keeping an eye on the following factors for downgrading purposes: